matomo-org/developer-documentation/docs/getting-started-part-1.md

 ## Create a plugin

-You're development environment is setup, and you are now ready to create a plugin!
+Your development environment is setup, and you are now ready to create a plugin!
 Creating a plugin consists primarily of creating a couple files.
 Piwik comes with a handy command-line tool that will do this legwork for you.
 In the root directory of your Piwik install, run the following command:

     ./console generate:plugin --name="MyPlugin"